zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

   2. *password_reset.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible on creating the Windows username & password.

-  3. *ClientTools.ps1* script will run at the Terraform plan runtime Runtime and will:
+  3. *Bootstrap.ps1* script will run at the Terraform plan runtime Runtime and will:
-      * Create the *ClientTools.log* file
+      * Create the *Bootstrap.log* file
-      * Install the required tools – az cli, az cli Powershell module, kubernetes-cli, Visual C++ Redistributable (Chocolaty packages)
+      * Install the required tools – az cli, az cli Powershell module, kubernetes-cli, Visual C++ Redistributable, helm, vscode, etc. (Chocolaty packages)
       * Download Azure Data Studio & Azure Data CLI
-      * Download the *DC_Cleanup* and *DC_Deploy* Powershell scripts
-      * Disable Windows Server Manager
+      * Disable Windows Server Manager, remove Internet Explorer, disable Windows Firewall
-      * Create the logon script
+      * Download the DataServicesLogonScript.ps1 PowerShell script
-      * Create the Windows schedule task to run the logon script at first login
+      * Create the Windows schedule task to run the DataServicesLogonScript at first login

-  4. *LogonScript.ps1* script will run on user first logon to Windows and will:
+  4. *DataServicesLogonScript.ps1* script will run on user first logon to Windows and will:
-      * Create the *LogonScript.log* file
+      * Create the *DataServicesLogonScript.log* file
       * Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
       * Create the Azure Data Studio desktop shortcut
       * Apply the *local_ssd_sc.yaml* file on the GKE cluster
-      * Create the *azdata* config file in user Windows profile
+      * Use Azure CLI to connect the GKE cluster to Azure as an Azure Arc enabled Kubernetes cluster
+      * Create a custom location for use with the Azure Arc enabled Kubernetes cluster
+      * Deploy an ARM template that will deploy the Azure Arc data controller on the GKE cluster
       * Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
-      * Create Arc Data Controller config file (*control.json*) to setup the use of the Storage Class and Kubernetes LoadBalancer service
-      * Deploy the Arc Data Controller using the *TF_VAR* variables values
       * Unregister the logon script Windows schedule task so it will not run after first login

 ## Deployment